AaronGazzola/AaronGazzola/README.md

 ## Web App Consultant: Claude Code Specialist

-🏆 7 Years of experience, including 2 years at a Y Combinator startup, and 6 months at a Blackbird VC startup
+7 Years of experience, including 2 years at a Y Combinator startup, and 6 months at a Blackbird VC startup

+### Services:

 🧑‍💻 Complex design & development